hdelva/fosite/thesis/report.md

   * The global scope, where most class and function definitions end up going, and where students first write their first programs in.
   * The builtin scope, which is not to be confused with the standard libraries, contains essential Python features such as the `int` type and the `sorted` function.

-At any point during execution there is either two or four active scopes, depending on whether or not a function call is being executed.
+At any point during execution there are either two or four active scopes, depending on whether or not a function call is being executed.
 Every function call creates a new empty local scope, but reuses the existing enclosing scope associated with its definition.

 ### Attributes

-An object's attributes don't necessarily exist in its own namespace.
-A lot of them, especially its methods, will exist in the namespace of its class object or one of its base classes.
+An object's attributes do not necessarily exist in their own namespace.
+A lot of them, especially the methods, will exist in the namespace of a class object or one of its base classes.
 Python uses its own _Method Resolution Order_ (MRO) to define the order of the base classes in case of multiple inheritance.
-The first base class in the definition will get used first, where MRO can be applied again, ...
+The first base class in the definition will get used first, where MRO can be applied again.
 This means that the second base class of the definition will only get used if the first base class did not contain an attribute of that name, and neither did any of its extended base classes.

 ### Methods